MigraineBy Mayo Clinic staff

 - Acupuncture.
 In this treatment, a practitioner inserts many thin, disposable needles into several areas of your skin at defined points.
 Clinical trials have found that acupuncture may be helpful for headache pain.

 - Biofeedback.
-Biofeedback appears to be especially effective in relieving migraine pain.
+Biofeedback appears to be effective in relieving migraine pain.
 This relaxation technique uses special equipment to teach you how to monitor and control certain physical responses related to stress, such as muscle tension.

 Whether or not you take preventive medications, you may benefit from lifestyle changes that can help reduce the number and severity of migraines.
 One or more of these suggestions may be helpful for you: